 Group interventions can be overwhelming and can make your loved one feel attacked.
 In some instances, this can backfire, making the individual hostile and can even break trust.
 However, if the substance abuse problem is initially brought up in a one-on-one conversation where the person feels safe, this can open the door to further, more in-depth discussions down the road.

-Your loved one may respond better if you speak to them personally, without the use of aggression, blame, or judgement.
+Your loved one may respond better if you speak to them personally, without the use of aggression, blame, or judgment.
 Remember that this is a discussion and not a lecture.
 Because of this, it is important to actively listen in order for effective communication.

 Near the end of the conversation, you can recommend the possibility of speaking with a professional.
-However, if they become uneasy, aggressive or defensive, it is best to take a step back and consider your other options.
+However, if they become uneasy, aggressive, or defensive, it is best to take a step back and consider your other options.
 This will likely mean you will need to plan a group intervention.

 Plan a Group Intervention